Configuration

 JS and TS config files

-Configuration can be written in JavaScript or TypeScript for dynamic setups:
+Configuration can be written in JavaScript or TypeScript for dynamic setups.

 // designlint.config.ts